n8n-io/n8n-docs/docs/integrations/builtin/credentials/egoi.md

 # E-goi credentials

-You can use these credentials to authenticate the following nodes with E-goi.
+You can use these credentials to authenticate the following nodes:

 - [E-goi](/integrations/builtin/app-nodes/n8n-nodes-base.egoi/)